Welcome Message from the Program DirectorWelcome,

 - Outpatient rotations include training with specialists in the following fields: musculoskeletal medicine, electrodiagnostic medicine, sports medicine, rheumatologic disease, pain management, spasticity management, prosthetics and orthotics, Parkinson’s disease and neuromuscular disease, Wheelchair evaluations, pediatric rehabilitation, Aftercare program and spinal cord injury.

 At JFK Johnson Rehabilitation Institute, residents:

-- Are encouraged to present and publish case reports and research both on the local and national level, including at New Jersey Society Resident Research Night, and national PM&R Conferences.
+- Are encouraged to present and publish case reports and research on the local, regional and national levels, especially at including national PM&R Conferences.